P0442

 P0442 Check Engine Code

-P0442 means the evaporative emissions system detected a small leak — something between the gas tank and the engine is not holding pressure during the self-test.
-The gas cap is the most common fix customers hear about, but cracked hoses, a stuck purge valve, or a leaking filler neck are just as common on Colorado vehicles that see temperature swings.
-The code rarely affects how the engine runs; it matters for emissions and for the light staying on.
+Something between the gas tank and the engine is not holding pressure during the car's EVAP self-test — that is P0442, evaporative emissions small leak detected.
+The gas cap gets blamed first (and sometimes it is the fix), but cracked hoses, a stuck purge valve, or a leaking filler neck show up just as often on Colorado vehicles that see big temperature swings.
+Driveability is usually fine; the light stays on and emissions can fail until the leak is found and sealed.

 Symptoms

-• Check engine light on — vehicle may drive completely normally
+• Check engine light on — the car may drive completely normally

 • Code appeared shortly after filling with gas or leaving the cap loose